codefellows-seattle-javascript-401d15/25-career-development/lab-allie/readme.md

   [ { value: 17, children: [] } ] }
   ```

 The prettyPrint method is used to print out the node values in breadth-first traversal order.
 The method should be included in node (see `tree.js` file) and then the method can be called by entering  `treeroot.prettyPrint()`.
 The function will return a string that appears as `'2 40 12 9 5 8 17 '` for this example.

+### Instantiating a new Tree - Method 2
 The tree can also be instantiated and nodes can be added using the `.add` prototype method.
 To do so, type the following into the terminal while running node:
 `tree.add(5, null)`